A former boss said he never liked to ask employees what would make their job easier, because then “they’d never stop

 Soliciting Employee Feedback for Continuous Improvement

 How do you get feedback from employees on a systematic basis?
-I can do it for you as an agency consultant, but you can also use self-service tools like Know Your Team, the lightweight 6Q service, or a team-level Niko-niko calendar to get info on a regular basis.
+I can do it for you as an agency consultant, but you can also use self-service tools like Know Your Team, the popular 15Five, the lightweight 6Q service, or a team-level Niko-niko calendar to get info on a regular basis.

 Automate the process—by using a tool or outsourcing to someone who’ll remind you regularly—to ensure it happens regularly.
 Once is better than never, but you’ll get better results if you do surveys consistently at the right frequency.